Micemade/wcspots/readme.txt

 = Does WCSpots require WooCommerce plugin being installed and activated? =

-Yes, in current version, the WCSpots requires that WooCommerce plugin is installed and active.
-For the commercial version of WCSpots, there is a roadmap with custom hotspot products or content included.
+Yes, in current version, the WCSpots requires that WooCommerce plugin is installed and active.There is also a roadmap with custom hotspot products or content included.

-= Which features will be added to commercial version of WCSpots?

-* Custom products featuring assigning custom content to hotspots and popovers, other than WooCommerce products.
-* Patterns with pre-designed WCSpots blocks to easily start with showcase layouts
-* Inner blocks before and after main block content (image, products, and hotspots), replacing fixed title and description.
-* Additional controls for block background image: size, position, filters.
-* Additional hotspot icon styles.
+= Are there any upgrades planned for the WCSpots block?

+Yes, more controls over products and popover layout, as well as hotspot options.
+Feature requests in the Support page of plugin are more than welcome.

 == Screenshots ==